Ismail Kadare: Awards

-Kadare was nominated for the 2020 Neustadt International Prize for Literature (described as the "American Nobel") in the United States by Bulgarian writer Kapka Kassobova.
+Kadare was nominated for the 2020 Neustadt International Prize for Literature (described as the "American Nobel") in the United States by Bulgarian writer Kapka Kassabova.
 He was selected as the 2020 laureate by the Prize's jury.
 He won the 2020 Neustadt International Prize for Literature.
 In his acceptance speech, he observed: "There is no room for literature in the Marxist vision of the future world."
 His nominating juror wrote: "Kadare is the successor of Franz Kafka.
 No one since Kafka has delved into the infernal mechanism of totalitarian power and its impact on the human soul in as much hypnotic depth as Kadare."

 Kadare won the 2020 Prozart Award, given by the PRO-ZA Balkan International Literature Festival, for his contributions to the development of literature in the Balkans.

 Kadare received the President of the Republic of Albania "Honor of the Nation" Decoration, and the French state order "Cross of the Legion of Honor".
 He was also a member of the Academy of Albania, the Berlin Academy of Arts, and the Mallarmé Academy, and was awarded honorary doctorates in 1992 from the University of Grenoble III in France, in 2003 from the University of Pristina in Kosovo, and in 2009 from the University of Palermo in Italy.

 Kadare was nominated for the Nobel Prize in Literature 15 times.
 He stated that the press spoke about him being a potential Nobel Prize winner so much, that "many people think that I've already won it".

 In 2023 Kadare was granted citizenship of Kosovo.